News Futures 2035

 - Roundtable 3: Thursday 2 February and Friday 3 February 2023, London

-Participants may also be asked to contribute their current understanding of this issue to a scene-setting paper by Dr François Nel, Jeremy Clifford and Jonathan Heawood, or a Delphi Expert Panel convened to complement the event series.
+Participants were also asked to contribute their current understanding of this issue to a scene-setting paper by Dr François Nel, Jeremy Clifford and Jonathan Heawood, as well as a Delphi Expert Panel convened to complement the event series.

-If you would like to be included in the News Futures research group, please express your interest via this short form.
+If you would like to be included in the News Futures 2035 research group going forward, please express your interest via this short form.

 We truly welcome people with an interest or expertise in this issue to join this exceptional initiative and spend some of their precious time working together on News Futures 2035.